Chart Color Schemes

 Broadwater is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Broadwater, as per the latest Census evaluation, 77.5% of dwellings were houses, with the remaining 22.4% consisting of semi-detached properties, apartments, and other dwelling types.
-This contrasts with Non-Metro WA's figures of 89.8% houses and 10.1% other dwellings.
-Home ownership in Broadwater stood at 39.7%, with mortgaged dwellings making up 35.9% and rented dwellings accounting for 24.4%.
-The median monthly mortgage repayment in the area was $1,733, aligning with Non-Metro WA's average, while the median weekly rent figure was $370, compared to Non-Metro WA's $360.
-Nationally, Broadwater's median monthly mortgage repayments were lower at $1,733 than the Australian average of $1,863, and median weekly rents were also lower at $370 compared to the national figure of $375.
+The dwelling structure in Broadwater, as per the latest Census, consisted of 77.5% houses and 22.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro WA had 88.5% houses and 11.6% other dwellings.
+Home ownership in Broadwater stood at 39.7%, with mortgaged dwellings at 35.9% and rented ones at 24.4%.
+The median monthly mortgage repayment was $1,733, higher than Non-Metro WA's average of $1,560.
+The median weekly rent figure in Broadwater was $370, compared to Non-Metro WA's $265.
+Nationally, Broadwater's mortgage repayments were lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing